True Strength Index Stock Analysis & TSI Trading Signals

 This signal is the same as the one above & the timing corresponds to the time when the histogram cross-overs happen.

-Divergence is used to look for potential trend reversal point of stock.
+Divergence is used to look for potential stock trend reversal point of stock.
 Reversal divergence setups are:

-Stock Classic Bullish Divergence: Lower lows in price and higher lows on the indicator
+Stock Classic Bullish Divergence: Lower lows in stocks price and higher lows on the indicator

-Stock Classic Bearish Divergence: Higher highs in price and lower highs on the indicator
+Stock Classic Bearish Divergence: Higher highs in stocks price and lower highs on the indicator

-Divergence trading can also be used in identifying potential trend continuation points in price action direction.
-The continuation divergence setups are:
+Divergence trading can also be used in identifying potential stock trend continuation points in stocks price action direction.
+The continuation divergence trading setups are:

-Stock Hidden Bullish Divergence: higher lows in price and lower lows on the indicator
+Stock Trading Hidden Bullish Divergence: higher lows in stocks price and lower lows on the indicator

-Stock Hidden Bearish Divergence: lower highs in price and higher highs on the indicator
+Stock Trading Hidden Bearish Divergence: lower highs in stocks price and higher highs on the indicator

-This can be used to identify overbought & oversold conditions in price action movements.
+This can be used to identify overbought & over-sold conditions in stock price action movements.

 - Overbought condition - levels being greater than the +25 level